rudresh051/DSA-Questions/JavaQuestionsSolutions/JavaNotes/nj_204/Lecture4.md

 will improve application performance.
 Note: If the first operand value is true then it is mandatory for JVM to evaluate second operand value in order to get overall expression result.

+Data Types:
+Java is strictly a typed programming language, where in java applications before representing data first we have to confirm which type of data we representing.
+In this context, to represent type of data we have to use "data types".
+In java applications , data types are able to provide the following advantages.
+1. We are able to identify memory sizes to store data. example : int i=10;--> int will provide 4 bytes of memory to store 10 value.
+2. We are able to identify range values to the variable to assign.
+example:
+byte b=130;---> Invalid
+byte b=125;---> Valid

+Reason: 'byte' data type is providing a particular range for its variables like -128 to 127, in this range only we have to assign values to byte variables.

+To prepare java applications, JAVA has provided the following data types.

+A. Primitive Data types :
+1. Numeric Data Types
+a.
+Integral data types/ Integer Data types: byte ------> 1 bytes ----> 0
+short------> 2 bytes-----> 0
+int--------> 4 bytes-----> 0
+long-------> 8 bytes-----> 0